getfem/getfem/doc/sphinx/source/userdoc/appendixB.rst

 .. _ud-fig-triangle_compcinq:
 .. figure:: images/getfemlistintmethodtriangle2comp.png
    :align: center
+   :scale: 70

    Composite method ``"IM_STRUCTURED_COMPOSITE(IM_TRIANGLE(2), 3)"``

 Use ``"IM_STRUCTURED_COMPOSITE(IM1, S)"`` to copy ``IM1`` on an element with ``S`` subdivisions.
 The resulting integration method has the same order but with more points.
 It could be more stable to use a composite method rather than to improve the order of the method.
 Those methods have to be used also with composite elements.
 Most of the time for composite element, it is preferable to choose the basic method ``IM1`` with no points on the boundary (because the gradient could be not defined on the boundary of sub-elements).

 For the HCT element, it is advised to use the ``"IM_HCT_COMPOSITE(im)"`` composite integration (which split the original triangle into 3 sub-triangles).